 Some defenses to negligence are based on laws or statutes that govern personal injury claims.
 For example, that statute of limitations restricts the time you have to file a personal injury lawsuit.
 If you fail to file your lawsuit before the deadline, the defense can argue that your claim is barred because of the statute of limitations.
 Failing to follow court rules and prescribed civil processes can also result in a denial of a claim.

 Working with an experienced Kansas City personal injury attorney who understands the laws and rules governing injury claims can help avoid legal issues that can hurt your chance of recovering compensation for your injury.

-Discuss Your Case with a Kansas City Personal Injury Lawyer
+Discuss Your Case with Our Kansas City Personal Injury Lawyer

 When you are injured, you need an attorney who understands how to investigate an injury claim and build a strong case for fault and liability against the party who caused your injury.
-You need a personal injury attorney who has a strong understanding of the various defense strategies and arguments used to avoid negligence and liability.
+You need our personal injury attorney who has a strong understanding of the various defense strategies and arguments used to avoid negligence and liability.

 Our lawyer handles personal injury cases in Kansas City and throughout Missouri and Kansas.
 Our legal team aggressively pursues all avenues of investigation to uncover the evidence we need to prove negligence.
 Our Kansas City personal injury attorneys use their experience and knowledge to build a case that addresses each possible argument and defense the other party might raise to avoid liability for negligence acts, errors, and wrongdoing.

-Call 816-203-0143 or through our online contact form for a free consultation.
+Call us today at 816-203-0143 or through our online contact form for a free consultation.
 You can also instantly download our free e-book Crash Course: 9 Mistakes That Can Wreck Your Injury Claim.
 We'll help you fight for justice after being injured through the negligent or reckless acts of another party.